-- without going through a medical provider or law enforcement.
-The same services or 877-634-2723. - If you do not feel you need to seek assistance at Flagstaff Medical Center you may also seek services from Campus Health Services or another medical provider as soon as possible for consultation, examination, and/or treatment.
+- If there is no serious physical injury, you may contact NACASA directly for their services without going through a medical provider or law enforcement.
+The same services described above will be offered regardless of how you make arrangements to access NACASA.
+NACASA is available 24 hours a day through their crisis line at 928-527-1900 or 877-634-2723. - If you do not feel you need to seek assistance at Flagstaff Medical Center, you may also seek services from Campus Health Services or another medical provider as soon as possible for consultation, examination, and/or treatment.
 Arizona reporting laws as described above also apply to Campus Health Services.
 If you choose not to report, the opportunity for medical examination, testing for sexually transmitted infections (including HIV), and pregnancy testing and/or Plan B as indicated will be available.